PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## Button Element

 Buttons are the most important element of all!
 They cause the majority of the action to happen.
 After all, it's a button press that will get you out of a window, whether it be Submit or Cancel, one way or another a button is involved in all windows.
-The only exception is to this is when the user closes the window using the "X" in the upper corner which means no button was involved.
+The only exception to this is when the user closes the window using the "X" in the upper corner which means no button was involved.

 The Types of buttons include:
 * Folder Browse